Wooden figurine with letters.

 Once you understand the exam format and the requirements to achieve an A2 level in Dutch, nothing should stand in your way to get started and work towards your goal.
 Dutch Ready is happy to help, so here are some practical tips:

-- Listen to Dutch podcasts and radio and watch tv shows with subtitles to improve your comprehension.
+• Listen to Dutch podcasts and radio and watch tv shows with subtitles to improve your comprehension.

-- Focus on expanding your everyday vocabulary related to common topics, such as work, hobbies and daily routines.
+• Focus on expanding your everyday vocabulary related to common topics, such as work, hobbies and daily routines.

-- Practice writing short texts in Dutch, such as an email to a colleague or a WhatsApp message to a friend or neighbor.
+• Practice writing short texts in Dutch, such as an email to a colleague or a WhatsApp message to a friend or neighbor.

-- Take practice tests: complete mock exams to familiarize yourself with the exam structure.
+• Take practice tests: complete mock exams to familiarize yourself with the exam structure.
 You can find A2 practice exams on the DUO website, but did you know that Dutch Ready also developed its own mock exams based on the official DUO exams?
 Take a glimpse at them here and see how our materials can boost your Dutch as well as your confidence.

 How Dutch Ready can help you

 With all the free resources you can find on our website (yes, we have even more than roadmaps and mock exams!), you have some essential tools in your hands to take your next step in learning Dutch with confidence and success.
 Whether you’re just starting your Dutch learning journey or you’re already in the midst of it, these materials will help you get the most out of it.
-Our e-learning platform may also be of help.
+Moreover, our e-learning platform may also be of help.
 Think you might need some extra support?
 Our experienced tutors have helped tons of students reach the A2 level and pass their exams.
 Learn more about our online Dutch lessons here and get ready to start your route to success!